Many small business owners struggle with being able to write SMART goals for three reasons:

 - Their goals are not realistic

-One of my coaching clients, we’ll call her Jill, turned her professional life around in a single day, by learning and then setting effective SMART goals.
+One of my coaching clients, we’ll call her Jill, turned her professional life around in a single day, by learning to write SMART goals and then focus her time on achieving them.

 Before I tell her story lets go over some basics.